Willamette Valley Wine Tour 2026: Top 10 Winieries to Visit

 Coastal Wine Trail Credit: @argylewinery

-The welcoming and modern tasting house provides a peaceful atmosphere to sip and sample wines.
-It even features an estimable library of the winery’s reserve wines, dating back to 1987 when Argyle Winery first opened.
+The welcoming and modern Tasting House provides a peaceful atmosphere to sip and sample wines.
+It even features an estimable library of the winery’s reserve wines, allowing visitors to see the impressive aging potential of Oregon’s cool-climate varietals.

-Events like club member parties, brunches, and more take place at Argyle Winery on a regular basis, so be sure to check what next exciting event they have planned for your visit.
+Events like club member parties and curated brunches take place at Argyle Winery on a regular basis, so be sure to check their calendar before your visit.

 Argyle Winery 3